kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 **This a developing article and covers an ongoing event.
 The SotC recommend reloading before reading.**
 ***
+# BREAKING:

+Much like _"Able Danger"_ was the blueprint for 9/11.  _"Surprise, Kill, Vanish"_ was the blueprint used by the CIA for Mount Calvary Baptist Church.
+They haven't vanished though, she ("Hurricane Annie") keeps coming back for more SURPRISE attacks that are KILLing mourners of the previously VANISHed's funerals.
+It's all right there on their [website](https://www.cia.gov/static/Review-Surprise-Kill-Vanish.pdf).
+If the link breaks, we suspect it will quickly, don't worry, we have it--in multiple public places.
+***
 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia

 ![IMG_0117](https://github.com/Mission23/Mission23/assets/140252803/5b61181a-de0c-4cf3-be46-9bb34b398e55)

-Mount Calvary Baptist Church at 4742 Todds Road, Lexington, KY is the site of the United States’ largest massacre ever, and it is ongoing.
+Mount Calvary Baptist Church in Lexington, KY is the site of the United States’ largest massacre ever, the largest massacre to occur within a church ever, and it continues today in an a systematic effort by the CIA and the US government to cover it up using mock funerals of those killed in the massacre.
+Today's victims are not always affiliated with the church, nor the victims of the first Sunday attack.

+![IMG_0065](https://github.com/Mission23/Mission23/assets/140252803/b157497c-8599-4f96-a21e-f31a97de71c6)

+## The First Sunday

+The massacre started on Sunday April 2, 2023 when men and women of the CIA, led by Annie Jacobsen, surprised the congregation (wait committing--come back soon) the church near the end of the morning worship session.

+More than 125 men, women and children were killed that Sunday, and over 1,000 lives in total have been killed.

+## Location of Massacre
+### Where The Distance Makes The Differencef

 The city of Lexington spans every square inch of Fayette county.
 The location of Mount Calvary Baptist Church almost makes it ideal for such a massacre.
 Its address implies city, if Fayette county were any other county, the church would be in a remote area called Pricetown with very little traffic and practically no routine police patrol activity.
 The church’s motto is: _Where the distance makes the difference._ (See [Google Maps](https://maps.app.goo.gl/nZgjiHDMm8bGsM2e7?g_st=ic))

-Please note:  The City of Lexington and Lexington-Fayette Urban County Government should not be blamed or called lambasted.
-They did not know about the massacre, their PSAP (Public Safety Answering Point / 911 Call Center) never received a call, all calls were diverted using temporary cell towers.
-When Micah wrote his letter to the church, he copied law enforcement and the media.
-The CIA wasted no time and were faster than e-mail, they told recipients that he was crazy and suffering from delusions, etc to make the letter really seem like the product of someone having a paranoid fantasy.
-Please don't call them.

-![IMG_0065](https://github.com/Mission23/Mission23/assets/140252803/b157497c-8599-4f96-a21e-f31a97de71c6)

-## The Initial Massacre

-The massacre started on April 2, 2023 when the CIA stormed the church near the end of the morning worship session.

-More than 125 men, women and children were killed that Sunday, and over 1,000 lives in total have been killed.

 ## Defenseless Victims